Archaeological Site of Alto da Vigia: Architecture

 The site is situated above cliffs overlooking the beach of Praia das Maçãs, on barren lands.
 The complex includes a Roman sanctuary and a tower dating from the 16th century.
-In addition, there were also identified vestiges from the Islamic epoch, totally unknown until their discovery, although the toponymy Alconchel (al-concilium) may have alluded to its presence.
+In addition, there were also identified vestiges from the Islamic epoch, totally unknown until their discovery, although the toponym Alconchel (al-concilium) may have alluded to its presence.

 Architectural artefacts from the Moorish period correspond to a ribat (or convent) that included various halls, with a mihrab oriented towards the southeast (in the direction of Mecca).
 The remaining materials associated with the Moors are residual, and include ceramics from the 12th century (likely associated the final phase of occupation), as well as shells and fires (suggesting a link between the coastal activities and food for these locals.
 In addition to the buildings, an area of graves were identified without any artefacts linked to the Islamic presence.
 The structures of the ribat also reused many of the architectural elements of the Roman epoch, that identifiable by the inscriptions, already identified by Fernandes and de Holanda during their excavations in the 16th century.

 The importance of the sanctuary during the Roman period is reflected in the votive inscriptions, expressing health to the Emperor and long life to the Empire.
 These wishes are not normally associated with particular devotees, nor by local or provincial elites, but suggest that they were contracted by members of the Imperial class, namely governors of Lusitania or Imperial legates, by way of the Senate of Olissipo.
 The inscriptions were dedicated by Sextus Tigidius Perennis, governor of Lusitania, to the Soli et Lunae in 185 AD; between 200 and 209 by Junius Celanius, a governor, to the Soli aeterno Lunae and by Caius Julius Celsus, procurator province Lusitaniae in the late 2nd century.

-During excavations an inscription was recovered that attests to the importance of the local, since it was dedicated to the Sun and the Ocean, by a procurator of Augustus Cesear, and his family.
-In addition to the altar and funerary inscription, there were other Roman architectural elements discovered on the site, including a framed pots, fragments of columns and altars and large blocks for construction.
+During excavations an inscription was recovered that attests to the importance of the location, since it was dedicated to the Sun and the Ocean, by a procurator.
+In addition to the altar and funerary inscription, there were other Roman architectural elements discovered on the site, including framed pots, fragments of columns and altars and large blocks for construction.